Introduction To Modern Routing For Red Team Infrastructure - using Traefik, Metasploit, Covenant and Docker

 build directive directly in our yaml file, but that would rebuild at launch.
 So we’re building the container just once first, and spawning it second.

 Since Covenant does not currently allow us to disable HTTPS for the Web UI, we’ll have to use SSL passthrough on the TCP layer directly, instead of using Traefik’s HTTP router.
-The web interface is really neat so we want that to work nicely.

 Fortunately, Traefik supports TCP routing as of version 2.